University does not impose food choices, zero tolerance for violence: JNU VC | Education

 ''The university does not impose any food choice on any student.
 It is one's personal right and a fundamental right,'' she told reporters.

+Noting that violence also impacts students' careers, she said that battles should be fought ''intellectually and not physically''.

-Pandit also met members of the students' union and the ABVP on Wednesday.
+Pandit also met members of the student outfits, including the ABVP, on Wednesday.

+''There is no JNUSU currently.
+Elections have not happened for the last two years (due to the pandemic),'' she said.

-Recalling her time as a student at the university, she said that there were no religious festivals allowed at that time.
+Recalling her time as a student at the university, she said that there were no religious festivities allowed at that time.

 ''But in the last 20 years, this has been permitted.
 It is very difficult to stop that because people are very sensitive towards such things.
 As long as it is done peacefully, we have no issues.
 This identity has become very strong nowadays,'' she stressed.